 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of petroleum and natural gas properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of management to sustain future development of the business.
-The properties in which the Company currently has an interest are in the exploration stage and the Company's deep water project is under the initial stage of development; as such the Company is dependent on external financing to fund its activities in order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and will be required to raise additional funding.
+The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent on external financing to fund its activities.
+In order to carry out the planned exploration, deep water port development and pay for administrative costs, the Company will spend its existing working capital and will be required to raise additional funding.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-To effectively manage the Company's capital requirements, the Company monitors capital expenditures and general and administrative expenses.
-There were no changes in the Company's approach to capital management during the year ended December 31, 2020 and 2019.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2021 and 2020.